-This 'Solo: A Star Wars Story' Trailer Easter Egg Will Make Fans Laugh Out Loud
+This 'Solo: A Star Wars Story' Trailer Has The Most Hilarious Easter Egg In The Galaxy

 Friday, May the Fourth was with fans, and ticket sales for Solo: A Star Wars Story were through the roof.
 But this doesn't mean it's the end of the Solo marketing blitz, not even close.
 Now comes the point where the 45 second TV spot remixes start showing up everywhere.
 Most are just retread of the theatrical trailers, but some have at least a few new seconds of footage attached to them.
 Such is the case of the latest TV spot, which has perhaps the funniest Solo: A Star Wars Story trailer easter egg so far of the stand-alone film's scenes.

 Like most of the details which have made fans cheer so far, this calls back to the original character set from the first trilogy which was released back in the late 1970s and early 1980s.
 While Donald Glover's Lando Calrissian has gotten most of the attention, Chewie's past life has also gotten a few spots filled in.
 For instance, in one trailer, fans have seen what looks like a girlfriend.
 In another trailer, the film has revealed the moment when Chewie becomes Han's co-pilot.
 (It also helpfully dated when the events of the film take place in the overall chronology by revealing Chewie's current age.)
 But this one reveals Chewie's personality hasn't changed much in the intervening years between the events of Solo and the events of the original Star Wars movie A New Hope.